systematic-magic/aop/front matter.rst

 	:scale: 60%

 7.3.
-Check that there are not more than 5 abbreviation pairs (i.e. abbreviation and corresponding expanded text).
-If there are more than 5 pairs, ask Production to move all abbreviations in an article text as an "Abbreviations" section.
+Check that there are not more than 5 abbreviation pairs.
+If there are more than 5 pairs, ask Production to move all abbreviations to the article text as an "Abbreviations" section.

 8. Dates